 The pay per click industry is a huge market with hundreds of different PPC networks and millions of users.

-In this post, we’ll be specifically answering the question “How much does Google advertising cost?”.
+In this post, we’ll be specifically answering the question “How much does Google Ads cost in 2019?”.
 Although it doesn’t have a simple answer, we’ll break it down into steps that everyone can understand.
 So no matter if you want to start PPC advertising for your online store or business, you’ll know exactly how much you need to put aside for your first campaign.

-To get things started, let’s take a look at some of the most expensive PPC keywords to give you an idea of how pricey PPC can be.
+To get things started, let’s take a look at some of the most expensive PPC keywords to give you an idea of how pricey Google Ads can be.

 If you thought paying $1 a click was bad, then be thankful you’re not paying $500.
 Speaking of expensive keywords, how exactly do you find out how much a keyword costs in the first place?